dwheelerau/202606mcoleman/README.md

 ## 2. Transcript assembly
 - rnaSPAdes

+Had a memory allocation issue that crashed it out on the second k-mer paramater run.
+See github issue thread `https://github.com/ablab/spades/issues/871#issuecomment-965639427`.
+I incrased the max map count to 262144 as per the issue thread but AI recommends that this can be set higher.
+AI also says to reduce the thread count, which makes sense, so I reduced it from 100 to 24.
+See run1 logfile.

 ## 3. Evaluate assembly with BUSCO in transcription mode
 - Animalia → Arthropoda → Crustacea → Decapoda → Penaeidae, so the natural first-choice lineage is arthropoda (or arthropoda_odb12
 - arthropoda / arthropoda_odb12 primary report